MrJohnWeez/Block_Saber_Generator/README.md

 ## About

-I have worked on this over the past few summer months.
-Over about 80 hours of work I was able to create a program to convert Beat Saber maps into Minecraft 1.16+ Data/Resource packs.
-I think it turned out good for a just for fun project.
+    The project was started over the summer back in may 2020 for Minecraft 1.16 and then updated in 2022 for Minecraft 1.18.2 along with some beat saber data changes.
+This repo contains an application that converts beat saber maps into a fully emulated map within Minecraft.
+Using datapacks and resource packs the recreation of beat saber (known as block saber) can be played in vanilla (no mods) Minecraft.
+This little project turned out good for a just for fun project.

 ## Logo